ZahinTasnin/ZahinTasnin/README.md

 👋 Hi, I’m @ZahinTasnin
 👀 I’m a freshman at Cornell University
 🌱 I’m currently learning Discrete Structures
-💞️ I’m looking explore internship opportunities in tech related fields
+💞️ I’m looking to explore internship opportunities in tech related fields

 <!---
 ZahinTasnin/ZahinTasnin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.